AccelByte/accelbyte-go-sdk/docs/getting_started.md

 Replace `{VERSION}` with a specific release version tag from [releases](https://github.com/AccelByte/accelbyte-go-sdk/releases) and run `go mod tidy`.

-It is recommended to use the matching Golang Server SDK version for the given AccelByte Cloud version.
+It is recommended to use the matching Golang Extend SDK version for the given AccelByte Gaming Services version.

 ```go
 module golang-application